xyise/xyise.github.io/source/_posts/numba-fast.md

 # Background

 Personally, numpy is the most important package because of its vectorisation implementation.
 Generally speaking, it makes the code shorter, easier to read, and most importantly faster, in fact, much faster if compared to nativa Python.
 But, the catch is *generally*.
-Certain algorithms or procedures are not natually vectorisable and the resulting vectorised codes can have *awakward* structures that are difficult to read.
+Certain algorithms or procedures are not natually vectorisable and the resulting vectorised codes can have *awkward* structures that are difficult to read.
 They may also introduce uncessary but unavoidable overheads.
 This problem can be solved using [numba](http://numba.pydata.org/), which compiles python codes *behind-the-scene* into fast machine codes.

 # Illustration: Using Markov Chain Monte Carlo Simulation